NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

 > I heard the Prophet saying.
 "Five practices are characteristics of the Fitra: circumcision, shaving the pubic hair, cutting the moustaches short, clipping the nails, and depilating the hair of the armpits."

-The metrosexual Muhammad shaved his public hair and armpit hair.
+The metrosexual Muhammad shaved his pubic hair and armpit hair.
 This is also a command for all Muslim men.

 # His character {#character}